r3eckon/BNG-BeamLegalRacing/README.md

 Version 1.9.1 temporarily disables beamstate loading (visual damage) due to issue with advanced couplers.
 It can be turned back on from the options menu.

 If you decide to use beamstates, advanced couplers can be fixed from the options menu.
 This is not a guaranteed fix and it may crash the game.

+Version 1.10 adds race track events to the mod which can be joined from career mode.
+Track events work using a different lightweight loader mission and work differently than regular career.
+This version also adds a bunch of QoL improvements to the UI, saving/loading configs for your vehicles.
+Backups are now saved automatically when you stop the mission to ensure all files are updated before a backup is saved.

 Further instructions and various tips on this mods' various features are listed in the BeamLR UI Main Menu.